 Online shopping access will be available to all honorably discharged veterans of the United States Armed Forces (honorable or general under honorable conditions).

-This includes veterans of the the United States Air Force, Army, Navy, Marines and Coast Guard as well as the Air Force Reserve, Army Reserve, Navy Reserve, Marine Corps Reserve, Coast Guard Reserve and National Guard.
+This includes veterans of the United States Air Force, Army, Navy, Marines and Coast Guard as well as the Air Force Reserve, Army Reserve, Navy Reserve, Marine Corps Reserve, Coast Guard Reserve, and National Guard.

 The VetVerify.org website provides this resource for additional information on discharge types.

 Veterans can now verify online shopping eligibility at VetVerify.org.
 This website has been set up to verify veterans eligibility by matching the veteran’s service records with the DoD’s Defense Manpower Data Center’s records.
 More on this below.